TrellixVulnTeam/swahilipython_SCMU/Doc/extending/building.rst

             suffix = b'U_' + name.encode('punycode').replace(b'-', b'_')
         return b'PyInit' + suffix

-It is possible to export multiple modules from a single shared library by defining multiple initialization functions.
+It is possible to export multiple modules kutoka a single shared library by defining multiple initialization functions.
 However, importing them requires using symbolic links or a custom importer, because by default only the function corresponding to the filename is found.